Tahiti And French Polynesia

 Tap water in hotels and resorts should be safe to drink, but bottled water is also freely available throughout the islands.
 Tahiti has decent medical facilities and there are a few private doctors and clinics in the outer islands but health care options are limited outside of major cities.
 The only decompression chamber is at Papeete.
 Comprehensive medical insurance is recommended for all travellers.

 Tipping in Tahiti and the islands is not required or expected - it is seen as contrary to the local custom of hospitality.
 Generally prices quoted are all-inclusive.

 Visits to French Polynesia are usually trouble-free.
 The crime rate is low, but sensible precautions should be taken with valuables.
 Tropical storms and cyclones can occur between November and April.

 The culture in Tahiti and French Polynesia is relaxed and welcoming, with hospitality and generosity considered important values.
 People greet each other with a handshake or kiss on the cheek, and it is considered impolite not to greet everyone in the room unless there is a large group.
 Guests should remove their shoes when entering someone's home.

-Travellers arriving in Tahiti do not have to pay customs duty on 400 cigarettes, 1 litre of alcoholic spirits or 2 litres of still wine, a reasonable amount of perfume and eau de toilette for personal use, and items valued up to CFP5,000 (for adults) or CFP2,5000 (children under 15 years) for gifts or personal use.
-The import of food, weapons or drugs is prohibited.
+Travellers aged 18 or over do not have to pay customs duty on 400 cigarettes or 50 cigars or 250g tobacco; 2 litres of wine, beer or cider and 2 litres of alcoholic spirits; a reasonable amount of perfume and eau de toilette for personal use; and items valued up to XPF 30,000 (for adults) or XPF 15,000 (children under 15 years) for gifts or personal use.

 Become our Tahiti Travel Expert